 If you’re creating great content and have a great SEO strategy but want to see better results, content clusters are the best way to help you get there.
 Here at AIM Internet, a core part of our digital marketing strategy is using cluster content.
 The basic working principles of a content cluster strategy is that you create a ‘cluster’ of content around one particular subject.
 While keywords are still very important, the idea of the strategy is to have one pillar topic with topically relevant content linking back to it.

-A content cluster or a ‘topic cluster’ model can be very powerful but it takes a lot of planning to make it effective.
-Planning and a good understanding of SEO.
+A content cluster or a ‘topic cluster’ model can be very powerful.
+But content clusters take a lot of planning to make it effective, as well as planning and a good understanding of SEO.

 Types of keywords

 Although it would be great to jump straight in and choose your topics, it’s important to do the groundwork first.
 This means understanding different types of keywords.
 Generally, there are three categories of keywords: navigational, transactional, and informational.

 As you can see from the above image, Navigational keywords are the types of keywords you are probably already ranking for as they typically include your brand.
 For example, “where is the nearest hairdressers.”
 Navigational keywords are generally when someone is looking for something specific.